 Our consistent schedule for distributions is slated to be quarterly, with dividend yields released to investors the month following the quarter’s end.
 We’ve been overjoyed by and pleased with our progress so far as a vehicle for passive real estate investing—even though, as experts, we figured we’d see a tremendous launch of this caliber from our portfolio.

-Part of the reason we were so confident we'd have such incredible initial results as an UPREIT is because we are operated by investors for investors with some of the industry's best names in construction, development, property management, and asset acquisition.
+Part of the reason we were so confident we’d have such incredible initial results as an UPREIT is that we are operated by investors for investors with some of the industry’s best names in construction, development, property management, and asset acquisition.
 When you have a team of this skill level, your growth should never be in question.

 However, the speed of returns we are seeing for investors in the Peak Housing REIT brought an interesting question to the forefront of our mind worth answering: How long does it take before a real estate investor typically sees returns outside of passive investing?